owenmcfadden2/RecipeAnalysis/README.md

 </div>

 ## Hypothesis Testing
-As we originally said, we wanted to investigate whether higher protein content would lead to a lower rating, and to do this we ran a permutation test
+As we originally said, we wanted to investigate whether higher protein content would lead to a lower rating, and to do this we ran a permutation test:
 **Null Hypothesis**: Foods with high protein (>= 50% protein daily value) are rated the same as foods without high protein
 **Alternate Hypothesis**: Foods with high protein (>= 50% protein daily value) are rated lower than foods without high protein
 **Test Statistic**: Mean rating of foods with high protein (>= 50% protein daily value)
 **Significance Level**: α = 0.05
+We chose to run a permutation test since it doesn't make any assumptions about the distribution of ratings, and we're simply asking **How unusual is is our observed test statistic if protein has no effect on rating?**.
+Running the permutation test:
+**Step 1**: Find the observed test statistic: 4.662 (mean rating of foods with high protein)
+**Step 2**: Randomly shuffle values 1000 times to disconnect any possible association between rating and protein content.
+For each of these shuffles we computed the mean of high protein recipes (randomly shuffled) and stored it as **simulated data**
+**Step 3**: Compute our p-value given this distribution of simulated data under the null hypothesis
+**Step 4**: Make our decision
+Our computed p-value is **0.00** (essentially zero) and since this is less than our significance level **0.05**, we **reject the null hypothesis**, that foods with high protein are rated the same as foods without high protein.

 <div style="margin-bottom: -175px;">
   <iframe